Education and Talent

 The Spokane region offers programs to benefit all stages of training and ensure the continued development of a highly engaged, motivated workforce equipped with ready-to-work skills.

-Spokane Community College’s Center for Workforce & Continuing Education offers courses designed to meet the needs of business and industry while advancing the skills of the regional workforce.
+The Community Colleges of Spokane's Center for Workforce & Continuing Education offers courses designed to meet the needs of business and industry while advancing the skills of the regional workforce.

 The Spokane Workforce Council offers services to assist with recruiting and hiring needs, including job posting and screening, assessment testing and on-the-job training.